 - Complete the application using Form 656, Offer in Compromise, available in Form 656-B (.pdf), Offer in Compromise Booklet.

 - You must include the $186 application fee with your offer.
 If you are requesting a low-income exception of the fee, complete section 4 of Form 656.

 - See Step 6 on Page 4 of the Form 656-B (.pdf), for more information on the required initial payment and application fee.

 - See Steps 2 and 3 on Page 4 of the Form 656-B to determine if you must include either:

-- If you are not granted an Offer-in-Compromise and you are unable to pay your delinquent taxes in full at this time, you still may be eligible for an installment agreement.
-For example, you can file Form 433-D (PDF), Installment Agreement, which is a request for a direct debit installment agreement.
-The user fee for that is $52.
-Refer to Tax Topic 202 - Tax Payment Options, for more information on paying in installments.
+If your application is rejected and you are unable to pay your delinquent taxes in full at the time, you may still be eligible for an installment agreement.
+Refer to Tax Topic 202 - Tax Payment Options, for more information on paying in installments, user fees, etc.